Registration for the 2026 University Rover Challenge is open until October 29!

 [4.Q] Rule 1.f.ii says there will be a starting post with a high accuracy GNSS coordinate.
 Can we place our base pole there for use with a RTK setup?

-[5.Q] What are rules for the use a second mini-rover in the autonomy?
+[5.Q] What are rules for the use of a second mini-rover in the Autonomous Navigation Mission?
 If they reach different goals, could we score points for both?

 [5.A] As in rule 3.a.i a single platform must leave the start gate but you may deploy one rover from the other.
 The same rules will apply to the deployed rover as the main rover.
 Main and secondary rovers may act independently and attempt different goals simultaneously.